elianafang/reply2reviewer_Ve3r/README.md

+# Q1:

-#### Q1: The paper does not live up to its claims.
+The paper does not live up to its claims.
 Despite modest claims of addressing oversmoothing (which can be addressed by many approaches nowadays), the authors do not show results with different number of layers (very deep models).

-#### A1:
+# A1:

 Thank you for your valuable feedback.

 We would like to clarify a potential misunderstanding.
 Our method does not address oversmoothing by increasing the number of GNN layers.
-Instead, **CGDConv mitigates oversmoothing from the perspective of diffusion control**, by adaptively limiting the number of message-passing steps through a theoretically grounded convergence criterion \(K_0\) and constraint factor \( \beta = 2K_0 \) (Section 3.1, Eq.
+Instead, **CGDConv mitigates oversmoothing from the perspective of diffusion control**, by adaptively limiting the number of message-passing steps through a theoretically grounded convergence criterion $K_0$ and constraint factor $\beta = 2K_0$ (Section 3.1, Eq.
 7–9).
 This design avoids excessive feature propagation and homogenization — the essence of oversmoothing — without requiring deep model architectures.

 As you suggested, we have conducted relevant experiments under **different diffusion depths**, which play an analogous role to model depth in traditional GNNs.
-These results are reported in **Table 4**, where we vary \(\beta\) and show the corresponding performance across multiple datasets and backbones.
+These results are reported in **Table 4**, where we vary $\beta$ and show the corresponding performance across multiple datasets and backbones.
 We believe these results address your concern by directly evaluating the impact of propagation depth and demonstrating the robustness of our diffusion strategy.

 **CGDConv is designed as a plug-in diffusion strategy that is orthogonal to GNN layer depth** — it can complement deep models, but does not depend on depth to function effectively.
 Indeed, even with a standard 2-layer GCN backbone, CGDConv outperforms deeper or more complex diffusion-based baselines such as GDC and ADC (see Table 2 and ablation studies in Table 5), which further demonstrates the method's effectiveness.

+# Q2:

-#### Q2: The evaluation that was done in the paper is ok, but it is not sufficient.
+The evaluation that was done in the paper is ok, but it is not sufficient.
 This is because the datasets chosen here are known to suffer from different issues, as shown in [1,2].
 Thus, the authors should show the performance of their method also on other datasets like OGB [3] and new heterophilic datasets [2].
 It will also be more convincing if the authors show results on additional tasks, not only node classification.
 Additionally, the authors do not compare their method with recent state of the art methods, which conveys a misleading portrait of the current state of the art.
 I kindly ask the authors to revise their tables to reflect up-to-date architectures.

 ```
 [1] Pitfalls of Graph Neural Network Evaluation